 The future workplace will drive productivity, innovation and efficacy at every level — from individual to team, workgroup, company and ecosystem.
-In this Q&A, Marc Wilkinson, DXC Technology’s chief technology officer for Workplace and Mobility and a Distinguished Engineer, shares insights on technologies that support this new digital workplace.
+In this Q&A, we share insights on technologies that support this new digital workplace.
 For a more in-depth look, read the position paper on the workplace as an innovation center.

 1. Automation will act more human in the workplace